playsms/playsms/documents/INSTALL.md

    vi install.conf
    ```

-3. Run installer script.
-Be warned that the script have been tested only on
+3. Run installer script
-   Ubuntu server or desktop.

    ```
    cd /usr/local/src/playsms-1.0.0/contrib/installer
-   ./install-playsms-ubuntu.sh
+   ./install-playsms.sh
    ```

    Note:

    * You must read and verify the install data presented when running
-     script `install-playsms-ubuntu.sh`, and continue only when the data
+     script `install-playsms.sh`, and continue only when the data
      is correct
    * Edit install.conf again if you think your install data is wrong
    * After successful installation, please run command `ps ax` and see if